TCWagner/rconnect/README.md

 Let’s find out how well the habitats of a riverscape (a riverine landscape) are connected for a certain species.
-As example we chose the Asteracea Chondrilla chondrilloides, an wind dispersed species well adapted to open gravel bars of alpine rivers.
+As example we chose the Asteracea *Chondrilla chondrilloides*, an wind dispersed species well adapted to open gravel bars of alpine rivers.
 For details about the species ecology, dispersal and status, see Wöllner et al. 2022.

-Let’s start with a raster file, containing the suitable habitats for our species.
+We start with a raster file, containing the suitable habitats for our species.
 Suitable habitats need to have a value \> 0; 0 codes for unsuitable habitats.
 Here we use our example data that comes with our
-package: habitats_lech
+package: *habitats_lech*

 ``` r
 library(raster)